Frequently Asked Questions

 Then you’re eligible for the Novice class.
 In addition, you may want to attend our Highland Games Clinic on Friday, March 13 from 4:00 PM to 6:00 PM, where we introduce you to the events and provide training.
 NOTE: Friday’s Clinic is open to all athletes, experienced and novice.

 Our Clan would like to participate.
 What do we do?

 Clan space is limited and registration is first come, first served.
 Please contact our Festival Clan Liaison at [email protected] to ascertain available Clan space.

-Clans with up to 10 registered adult members receive 5 FREE beer or wine tokens, and Clans exceeding 10 registered adult members receive 10 FREE tokens.
 Each Clan will have one reserved parking space per 4 registered adult Clan members.

-Do you accept Event Volunteers?
+Do you accept Volunteers for the Festival?

 Absolutely!
 We love our Volunteers!
 They are an essential part of our Festival.

 For a 3 or 3.5 hour commitment, each Volunteer receives free general admission for the day, and a free Volunteer tee shirt.
 If you would like to volunteer at the Festival, please contact us at [email protected] or check out the Volunteers Page on this Website to sign up online.

 Will there be food and beverages at the Festival?